jamesnvc/occasionallycogent/_drafts/strength-sports.md

 There used to be a third lift, the clean & press, but it was removed in 1972[^cleanpress].
 Both lifts are very technical and performed at very high speeds.

-The snatch is simply bringing the bar from the ground to overhead in one smooth movement.
+The snatch is "simply" bringing the bar from the ground to overhead in one smooth movement.

 {% include giphy.html giphy="7UlpDeliqdoqs" width=480 height=269 caption="The snatch" %}